 How much do I need for copy trading in India?

 Minimum Rs 15,000-20,000 (approximately $200).
 Starting small allows you to evaluate providers before committing larger amounts.
+You may also find our options trading guide for India helpful.

 Can I withdraw copy trading profits in INR?